|Title:||ROS distribution files|

 In all cases the missing metadata is currently being hard coded in the source code and needs to be updated with every new ROS release.
 Therefore this REP aims to add the necessary metadata about a ROS distribution into the rosdistro instead.

-As of version 4 unknown keys should be ignored (instead of resulting in an error).
-This will allow future additions in a backward compatible way without the need to bump the version of the file.
+As of this REP unknown keys in the yaml files should be ignored (instead of resulting in an error).
+This will allow future additions in a backward compatible way without the need to bump the format version of each file.

 The draft implementation of rosdistro is able to parse multiple index format versions: 2, 3 as well as 4.